Great Tibet Tour Logo GREAT TIBET TOUR ®

 The standards of good Tibetan incense are pure raw materials, pure fragrance, lingering flavor, and fewer incense ashes.
 In the history of traditional handmade Tibetan incense, Nyemo Tibetan incense from Tunba Village of Nyemo County, Mindrolling Tibetan incense from Mindrolling Monastery in Shannan, and You Minba Tibetan incense from Amdo(now they have moved to Lhasa) are known as the top three traditional Tibetan incense.

-Located 140 kilometers west of Lhasa, Nyemo County's Tunba Village has more than 1000 years' history of Tibetan incense production and is the largest production base in Tibetan areas.
+Located 140 kilometers west of Lhasa, Nyemo County's Tunba Village has more than 1000 years of history of Tibetan incense production and is the largest production base in Tibetan areas.
 Nyemo Tibetan incense is characterized by the medical effects of eliminating diseases and disasters, promoting human metabolism, enhancing immune function, and reposing.
 Part of the Tibetan incense produced in Tunba Village is sold to some Buddhist countries in Southeast Asia, and part is used by ordinary people to worship Buddha or for household use.

 Mindrolling Monastery is located in the Shannan area.
 It is said that the inventor of Tibetan incense made the first Tibetan incense here.
-Because of this special religious meaning, people have believed that the Tibetan incense of Mindrolling Monastery is the most high-end of all Tibetan incense, and it was once designated as the exclusive Tibetan incense of the Dalai Lama.
+Because of this special religious meaning, people believed that the Tibetan incense of Mindrolling Monastery is the most high-end of all Tibetan incense, and it was once designated as the exclusive Tibetan incense of the Dalai Lama.
 Until now, some temples have also designated the incense made by Mindrolling Monastery during the prayer meeting.

-You Minba Tibetan incense features a natural flavor and long-lasting aroma, which makes people feel calm and the heart of worshipping Buddha emerge spontaneously.
+You Minba Tibetan incense features a natural flavor and long-lasting aroma, which makes people feel calm and the heart of worshipping Buddha emerges spontaneously.
 "You" is also consistent with the surname of the Tibetan medical saint Yutuo Yundan Kampot, which symbolizes the healthy concept of pursuing natural healing, curing diseases and strengthening the body presented by Tibetan medicine.
 "Minba" is the homonym of Tibetan medicine fragrance.

 If you are going to buy some Tibetan incense, besides the above-mentioned sites, Barkhor street is also a good place to go.
 You can also consult the locals like your tour guide for some authentic Tibetan incense shops.